-If you are in Lisbon for a few days and want to make the most of it, this is the ideal tour.
+If you are staying in Lisbon for only a few days and want to make the most of it, this is the ideal tour.
 It combines the best of Lisbon and its surroundings.
-You will visit Alfama, the historic district where Fado (the national song) was born.
-You will take a stroll through the narrow and labyrinthine streets that contrast with the immensity of the Baixa squares, such as Rossio and Praça do Comercio.
-You will also get to know the city center with Marques de Pombal Square crowning Avenida da Liberdade.
+You will visit Alfama, the historic district where Fado (the Portuguese national song) was born.
+You will take a stroll through the narrow and labyrinthine streets that contrast with the grandiosity of the Baixa squares, such as Rossio and Praca do Comercio.
+You will also get to visit the city center with Marques de Pombal Square crowning Lisbon’s main boulevard: Avenida da Liberdade.

-The following steps of the tour will be unforgettable.
+The next stages of the tour will be truly unforgettable.
 Sintra is the next destination.
-A UNESCO World Heritage site, the capital of romanticism, just 16 miles from Lisbon, Sintra has housed the royal family’s summer palaces since the 14th century.
-You will have the opportunity to visit one this royal Palaces of Sintra.
-If you have a sweet tooth you must taste the traditional pastries.
-Immediately afterwards we depart to the westernmost point of continental Europe, Cabo da Roca.
-Continuing along the coast, we will pass by the beautiful Guincho beach and reach the village of Cascais, known for its sea bay, where the fishermen boats are still seen today.
+A UNESCO World Heritage site, the capital of Portuguese romanticism, just 16 miles west of Lisbon, Sintra has housed the royal family’s summer palaces since the 14th century.
+You will have time to visit one these palaces at your choice: Pena palace , Sintra national palace , palace of Monserrate , Quinta da Regaleira .
+If you have a sweet tooth, you must taste the traditional pastries (travesseiros and queijadas).
+Immediately afterwards we depart to the westernmost point in continental Europe, Cape Roca.
+Continuing along the coast, we will pass by the beautiful Guincho beach and reach the town of Cascais, known for its beautiful sea bay, where the fishermen boats are still seen today.

-The return trip will be made along the cost all the way to Belem in Lisbon.
-Here you can admire the height of the Portuguese sea Empire, through the magnificent monuments: Monastery of Jerónimos, Belém Tower and Monument to the Discoveries.
+The return trip to Lisbon will be made along the cost all the way to the Belem neighborhood.
+Here you can admire the magnitude of the old Portuguese sea Empire, through the magnificent monuments: Jeronimos monastery , Tower of Belem and the Monument of Discoveries

 | Total Cost in €: Euros

 |8People: 328€ (41€ per person)|